Derderderr/ICOA-2026-write-ups/README.md

 ![Codebreaker Challenge 2020 Solutions Thumbnail](images/thumbnail.png)

-These are my solutions to the 2020 [NSA Codebreaker Challenge](https://codebreaker.ltsnet.net).
+These are my solutions to the 2020 [NSA Codebreaker Challenge](https://practice.icoa2026.au/challenges).
 This year they took a phased approach, releasing a second set of challenges about a month before the end of the competition.
 As the tasks ramp up in difficulty, the write-ups become less of a walkthrough and more of an explanation.
 I spent many hours on some of these problems and found it difficult to compress my process into something digestable.
-However, all of my code is available and you can ask any questions you might have in [this repo's Discussion page](https://github.com/luker983/nsa-codebreaker-2020/discussions).
+However, all of my code is available and you can ask any questions you might have in [Discussion Page](https://github.com/Derderderr/ICOA-2026-write-ups/discussions).

 ## Write-Ups
 <div align="center">